loostrum/arts_localisation/docs/_modules/tutorial_repeater/snr_config.rst

 #. ``fmax``: highest frequency to use (MHz).
 #. ``snrmin``: S/N threshold.

-These data values can be read from the filterbank files, using e.g. PRESTO's `readfile`.
+The data values can be read from the filterbank files, using e.g. PRESTO's `readfile`.
 All data below/above ``fmin``/``fmax`` will be ignored.
 These values can also be set per burst.
 In this example we will do the latter, so the ``fmin`` and ``fmax`` settings are ignored.
 ``snrmin`` sets the S/N threshold to actually use in the localisation; any beams where the measured S/N is lower are ignored.
-It is a global setting, because the S/N calculation also uses it, but only for visualization.
+It is a global setting, because the S/N calculation also uses it (but only for visualization).
 Here the S/N threshold is set to 6, which was chosen based on the output diagnostic plots of the S/N calculation.

 The ``snr`` section contains the global settings specific to S/N determination: